HEnquist/camilladsp/README.md

 ```

 ### Volume
 The Volume filter is intended to be used as a volume control.
 The inital volume can be set with the `gain` command line parameter.
 The volume can then be changed via the websocket.
 A request to set the volume will be applied to all Volume filters.
 When the volume is changed, the gain is ramped smoothly to the new value.
 The duration of this ramp is set by the `ramp_time` parameter (unit milliseconds).
-This value will be rounded to the nearest number of chunks.
+If left out, this defaults to 200 ms. This value will be rounded to the nearest number of chunks.
 To use this filter, insert a Volume filter somewhere in the pipeline for each channel.
 It's possible to use this to make a dithered volume control by placing the Volume filter somewhere in the pipeline, and having a Dither filter as the last step.

+Example Volume filter:
 ```
 filters:
   volumeexample: